inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 creature be part coward it is not a compliment to say it is brave; it is merely a lo misapplication of the word.
 Consir the flea!--incomparably the bravest of all the creatures of God, if ignorance of fear were courage.
-Whether you  asleep or awake he will attack you, caring nothing for the fact that in bulk and strength you  to him as  the massed armies of the earth to a sucking child; he lives both day and night and all days and nights in the very lap of peril and the immediate presence of ath, and yet is no more afraid than is the man who walks the streets of a city that was threatened by
+Whether   asleep or awake he will attack , caring nothing for the fact that in bulk and strength   to him as  the massed armies of the earth to a sucking child; he lives both day and night and all days and nights in the very lap of peril and the immediate presence of ath, and yet is no more afraid than is the man who walks the streets of a city that was threatened by